 If the asset were not stock but instead was a condo that increased from $100,000 to $150,000 and the condo was not purchased in contemplation of marriage, then the court may look at whether the non-purchasing spouse exerted physical or financial effort towards maintaining or improving the property.
 If the court deems this an active asset, then the $50,000 increase in value likely will be subject to equitable distribution.

-Another problem that confuses the issue of whether an asset is subject to equitable distribution is when the parties have co-mingled premarital assets with marital assets.
-Placing funds into a joint account could transform the asset.
+Another problem that confuses the issue of whether an asset is subject to equitable distribution is when the parties have commingled premarital assets with marital assets.
+Commingling can happen in several ways.
+For example, placing funds into a joint account could transform the asset.
 Selling stock and using the funds to purchase a family home likely will result in the conversion into marital assets.

 In order to protect premarital assets, the person possessing the property should never: